The Same Old Wasted Wonderful World: Background

-Motion City Soundtrack rose to prominence at the height of the 2000s emo movement, with their Moog-heavy sound masking themes of anxiety, alienation, and self-destruction.
+Motion City Soundtrack rose to prominence at the height of the 2000s emo movement, with their Moog-heavy sound and lyrical themes of anxiety, alienation, and self-destruction.
 Led by singer-songwriter Justin Pierre, the band had last released an album, Panic Stations, through longtime label Epitaph in 2015.
 Having toured and recorded for a decade straight, the band announced their breakup the next year, citing exhaustion and personal life changes.
 They completed a farewell tour mid-2016, ending with a sold-out show in Chicago.
 Pierre remained active, releasing solo material in the interim.

 After a three-year hiatus, the band reunited in 2019, touring domestically in 2020 before the pandemic halted further plans.
 They resumed activity in 2022, releasing covers and unreleased tracks, and hinting at future music.
 For a period, they embarked on a series of anniversary tours celebrating their past work, and performed at nostalgia festivals like When We Were Young.
 In August 2024, they released "Stop Talking", their first original single since 2015, tied to the film Dìdi.